OSS PROGRAM

 Eighth Place 1 Point

-Gold Super Final Rules
+Gold Super Final:

-7. The two Also Eligible horses will be the 11th and 12th highest point earners declared in.
+In the event of a tie in the point standings, horses will be drawn by lot after the box closes.
+The two Also Eligible horses will be the 11th and 12th highest point earners declared in.
 In the event of a tie in the point standings for the Also Eligible horses, they will be drawn by lot.

 GRASSROOTS SERIES